 Bluehost has one of the easiest, if not the easiest, setup processes we've encountered.
 It's done before it even feels like you've gotten started.
 You sent your payment, choose a few options like what you want to call your site and which type of software you'd like to run (WordPress for a blog or a shop, possibly forum or message board software, a shopping cart, whatever!) and you're off to the races.

-Arvixe has a fairly simple setup process too, it just doesn’t feel as intuitive or thought out as what Bluehost offers, so the point goes to Bluehost for this category.
+Arvixe has a reasonably simple setup process too, it just doesn't feel as intuitive or thought out as what Bluehost offers, so the point goes to Bluehost for this category.

 Performance & Speed

-Having said that, Bluehost is very well optimized, especially for WordPress installations, and you can get some solid speeds.
-Beyond that, with any host, it really comes down to which data center your site ends up being located inside, how well their servers are setup, the specs, and how many resources other sites on the same server are using up.
-With more expensive shared plans, they may (or may not) have less people sharing each server, which in theory should lead to better performance, but at a higher cost.
-When you see shared plans that are REALLY cheap, it’s because they’re probabally over-selling the servers.
+With that being said, Bluehost is very well optimised, especially for WordPress installations, and you can get some reliable speeds.
+Beyond that, with any host, it really comes down to which data centre your site ends up being located inside, how well their servers are set up, the specs, and how many resources other sites on the same server are using up.
+With more expensive shared plans, they may (or may not) have fewer people sharing each server, which in theory should lead to better performance, but at a higher cost.
+When you see shared plans that are REALLY cheap, it's because they're probably over-selling the servers.

-Now, both of these hosting brands are owned by the same company, but as we said initially – they’re far from being the same.
-When companies get aquired by this parent-company, sometimes they end up doing great but other times it, not so much.
-Sometimes, like in the case of Bluehost, you can tell it’s still a very well-supported brand with a solid reputation, that gets recommended all the time, and other times, not so much… Arvixe feels like they just don’t really get the same TLC from Bluehost.
-It’s a much smaller brand, and everything feels a bit out of date, including the on boarding process for new customers, and even the support itself.
-It feels like it’s a generation behind, it’s what you would see from a hosting company 3, 4 years ago…
+Now, both of these hosting brands are owned by the same company, but as we said initially – they're far from being the same.
+When companies get acquired by this parent-company, sometimes they end up doing great but other times it, not so much.
+Sometimes, like in the case of Bluehost, you can tell it's still a very well-supported brand with a solid reputation, that gets recommended all the time, and other times, not so much, Arvixe feels like they just don't really get the same TLC from Bluehost.
+It's a much smaller brand, and everything feels a bit out of date, including the onboarding process for new customers, and even the support itself.
+It feels like it's a generation behind, it's what you would see from a hosting company 3, four years ago.

 Having said that, Arvixe does offer live chat support, support tickets, and they have a discussion board and a database with all sorts of common questions, and they're around to help you 24/7.

-Bluehost also has a comprehensive resource for self-help, along with a massive staff of people trained to help with all sorts of issues that come up.
-Bluehost has a lot of different ways to get in touch with them around the clock, from telephone support, livechat, and more.
+Bluehost also has a comprehensive resource for self-help, along with a large staff of people trained to help with all sorts of issues that come up.
+Bluehost has a lot of different ways to get in touch with them around the clock, from telephone support, LiveChat, and more.
 They even have a dedicated support line specifically for people who need help with WordPress!
-In this category, Bluehost takes the point again.
+In this category, Bluehost retakes the point.

-We’ve chosen Bluehost as the superior option when comparing Bluehost vs Arvixe.
+We've chosen Bluehost as the superior option when comparing Bluehost vs Arvixe.
 It just feels like an all-around more cohesive experience.
-For beginners, it’s really easy to get started, and for more advanced users, everything is still right where you would expect it to be.
+For beginners, it's effortless to get started, and for more advanced users, everything is still right where you would expect it to be.